gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 * **SecuriTeam** - A free and independent source of vulnerability information. https://securiteam.com/

+* **SANS NewsBites** - "A semiweekly high-level executive summary of the most important news articles that have been published on computer security during the last week.
+Each news item is very briefly summarized and includes a reference on the web for detailed information, if possible."
+Published for free on Tuesdays and Fridays. https://www.sans.org/newsletters/newsbites

 ## Professional Networking / (Virtual) Meetups
 ### Discord and Slack (Networking and Communication Opportunities)
 _I'm (Gerald Auger) personally a member of the following Discord/Slack groups and have validated their quality and integrity.
 Message me if you want in those channels Discord: Gerald.Auger | Slack Gerald_Auger_